This post may contain affiliate links. Read my full disclosure policy.

 Notes

-Fish Sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go lighter on the fish sauce- like 2 tablespoons.
-It is an acquired taste.
+Fish Sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go lighter on the fish sauce– like 2 tablespoons.
 If going with less, replace it with soy sauce.

 Poach the chicken.
 An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken breast in a little salted water, or broth for a few minutes, until cooked through.
 Drain and set aside.
 The thinner you slice the chicken the faster it will cook.

-Tamarind: If using tamarind paste (instead of rice vinegar) make tamarind “water” by mixing 1 -2 teaspoons tamarind paste with 2 1/2 tablespoons hot water.
-Or use 1-2 teaspoons of tamarind “concentrate” with 2 1/2 tablespoons water.
-Use this in place of the vinegar.
-This is more traditional but I realize not everyone has access to tamarind.
+Tamarind: If using tamarind paste (instead of rice vinegar) make tamarind “water” by mixing 1 tablespoon tamarind paste with 2 1/2 tablespoons hot water.
+If using tamarind “concentrate” mix 1-2 teaspoons with 2 1/2 tablespoons water.
+Use tamarind water in place of the vinegar.
+Using tamarind is more authentic but not everyone has access to it.
 Tamarind is extremely sour so if unfamiliar, go light.
-You can always add more.
+You can always add more lime to taste.

 Nutrition